 Corrupt conduct, as defined in the Independent Commission Against Corruption Act 1988 ("the ICAC Act"), is deliberate or intentional wrongdoing, not negligence or a mistake.
 For further information see sections 7, 8 and 9 of the ICAC ACT.

 Duty to disclose (see also failure to disclose a conflict of interest)

 A responsibility or agreement to disclose information that may be relevant in a decision making process.

 To appropriate for one's own use, money or property belonging to your employer.

 Bribery used specifically to influence situations where voting occurs.

 Fraud which occurs in relation to elections or voting.
-For example, represent yourself as someone else in order to vote.
+For example, representing yourself as someone else in order to vote.